 It might help you feel more confident if you print and pin our asthma attack advice somewhere obvious at home or download it onto your phone, so it’s always ready for you to check.

 Some people have told us they feel embarrassed about calling an ambulance – but please, don’t take your child to hospital yourself.
 Calling 999 is safest because the paramedics can treat your child in the ambulance.

-Sonia Munde, our Head of Helpline, says: "Getting the right help when you need it is not a waste of time – an asthma attack is a real emergency that can be life threatening if it isn’t treated quickly and properly.
+Expert asthma nurse Kathy, says: "Getting the right help when you need it is not a waste of time – an asthma attack is a real emergency that can be life threatening if it isn’t treated quickly and properly.
 You're not a nuisance or bothering anyone."

 2. Keep their blue inhaler handy

 Add your child’s reliever inhaler (usually blue) to the list of things you take when you leave the house, like your phone and keys.

 You could keep one in the house, one in the car and one at school, just in case.
 Bring their spacer too – it makes giving them their reliever inhaler much easier.

 "We feel as long as we remember to take our reliever inhalers with us wherever we go, we make sure asthma doesn't rule our lives."